GitLeeRepo/C_ProgrammingNotes/gnuMakeNotes.md

         gcc -c languages.c

 ```
 When the hello.o and languages.o are evaluated for the **hello:** target, the **rules** associated with them are then evaluated and run first.
 If these had any further dependencies they would be evaluated and run first, creating the **chain** of dependencies.
-Notice that the ordering is the opposite of the order you would follow buiding each step manually, with the most general (the ultimate result) appearing first, working its way down the file to the more specific components.
+Notice that the ordering is the opposite of the order you would follow building each step manually, with the most general (the ultimate result) appearing first, working its way down the file to the more specific components.

-# Wildcard Exampansion
+# Wildcard Expansion

-Make supports the Bourne shell wildcards
+Make supports the Bourne shell wildcard characters

-* **\*** (astericks) - match all for shell commands
+* **\*** (asterisks) - match all for shell commands
-* **\%** (percent) - match all - roughly equivellent to shell`s asterisk
+* **\%** (percent) - match all - roughly equivalent to shell`s asterisk
 * **\?** (question) - match a single character
 * **\~** (tilde) - expand to user's home directory
 * **\^** (caret) - negate the pattern

-Note that wildcard expansion is done by make itself when it applies to the **target** or **prerequisite** lines, where as wildcards on the **command** lines are interpretted by the shell.
+Note that wildcard expansion is done by make itself when it applies to the **target** or **prerequisite** lines, where as wildcard characters on the **command** lines are interpreted by the shell.

 # Variables

 * **\$\(varname\)** - specifies that variable to be expanded, whatever is in the variable will be expanded to include everything it  contains.
 Curly brackets can also be used **\$\{varname\}**.
-For a single character variable, the parenthesis and brackedts can be excluded.
+For a single character variable, the parenthesis and brackets can be excluded.

 ## Automatic Variables
 * **\@** (at sign) - the target filename